TheEliForbes/cronus-monitoring/README.md

 ## Installation

-Clone the repo and dive in!
+Clone the repository and dive in!

 `git clone https://github.com/Eliforbes42/cronus-monitoring.git`

+Installation will take place on the Master Node of your Kubernetes Cluster.

+> If you intend to perform installation from a machine other than the Master Node, [set up your machine to control the cluster](https://kubernetes.io/docs/setup/independent/create-cluster-kubeadm/#optional-controlling-your-cluster-from-machines-other-than-the-master).

 ### Pre-Configuration